History Postgraduate Association

 Every semester the HPA convenes a seminar series, as well as organising the Snifters dinner, and a range of other social events for History postgraduate students.

-The HPA 2021/22 is composed of Thea Gardiner, Co-President; Yowhans Kidane, Co-President; Simon Farley, Secretary; James Hogg, Treasurer; Cat Gay, General Committee Member.
+The HPA 2022/23 is composed of Arthur Knight, President; Simon Farley, Secretary; James Hogg, Treasurer; Cat Gay, General Committee Member; Thea Gardiner, General Committee Member.

 Simon is a writer, theatre maker and second-year PhD student.
 Ze is researching settler-Australian attitudes towards non-native wildlife (so-called ‘invasive species’) from the 1820s to the present, mostly because it gives air another excuse to go bird watching.
 Ze loves being part of the postgrad community and is excited to help the HPA enrich and enliven that community.

-James is the new treasurer of the History Postgraduate Association (HPA).
+James continues on as treasurer of the History Postgraduate Association (HPA).
 James is a PhD candidate interested in Australian political history.
 James is looking forward to helping the HPA grow through new events and our exciting new seminar series.

-Cat is returning to the HPA Committee this year as a General Committee Member, after her term as President in 2020-2021.
-Whilst she enjoyed her time in office, she is very happy to pass over the reins.
-Now in her second year of the PhD, Cat feels like she has finally settled into the graduate research life.
+Cat is returning to the HPA Committee this year as a General Committee Member.
+Now in her third year of the PhD, Cat feels like she has finally settled into the graduate research life.
 Her thesis explores girls in nineteenth-century Victoria, and uses girls’ material culture to investigate their everyday lives, resilience and creativity.
 She is excited to be returning to the HPA Committee and is looking forward to fostering a fun and supportive community.